thenick775/metroidvaniafangame/README.md

 -The joystick was implemented from scratch in joystick.m and allows 5-directional movement.
 This scheme is disconnected from the player animation, while providing inputs for the player physics (player x and +y vectors).

+-Saving data is implemented as a singleton that saves its state to disk by conforming to the NSSecureCoding protocol.

 The gifs may take some time to load due to the filesize, any FPS tags are slower than on actual device (gifs captured using third party software).